 According to the Fiscal Times, a whopping 37% of Americans are making financial resolutions for the coming year.
 Since statistics show that most of us (an estimated 73%) fail at keeping our resolutions, it’s vital that you follow these tips for making successful resolutions.
 After I share the tips for making resolutions that will stick, I’ll talk about 7 money moves that, if you stick to them, will help you end 2016 on a wealthier note than on which you began it.

 Keep the Numbers Low

 I’m talking about the number of resolutions you choose to make.
 Statistics show that the more resolutions a person makes, the less likelihood they have of achieving those resolutions.
-Three is a good number to choose from when deciding how many resolutions to make for 2016, 5 should be most people’s maximum.
+Three is a good number to choose from when deciding how many resolutions to make, 5 should be most people’s maximum.

 Make Weekly Task Charts that Will Help You Achieve Success

 By having a weekly plan for reaching success with your resolutions, you keep your goals at the front of your mind, and you take consistent, regular steps to achieve those goals.
 After you’ve made your resolutions, create a plan that will allow you to take weekly steps to work toward achieving your goals.

 Whenever you make a goal, it’s important to find an accountability partner that will cheer you on, keep you on task and get on your case a bit if you drop the ball.
 Pick someone in your life who has a great desire to see you succeed, and who has a supportive personality yet will also call you on it if you’re slacking on your weekly tasks.

 Now, onto 7 money moves that – if you take advantage of them – they will make you wealthier.